senyuuri/matrisea/README.md

 **Prerequisites**
 - go v1.16+
 - docker v20+
+- run `docker ps` and see if you can access docker socket without `sudo`.
+If permission is denied, add your user to the `docker` group.

 **Preparation**
 1. Clone the repo and build cuttlefish image.
 Once finished, reboot to load additional kernel modules and apply udev rules.